 Roofing including Roof Space

 Repair Category 2

-Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
+Notes There are various loose and broken slates and the roof to the rear appears to be sagging in places.
+A roofing contractor can be asked to inspect with a view to implementing all necessary repairs to make the roof covering fully wind and watertight.
+Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
 Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-There are various broken slates and some roof timbers have been altered.
-A reputable roofing contractor can be asked to investigate and implement all required repairs.
-Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.

 Rainwater Fittings

 Repair Category

-Notes Metal rainwater fittings are corroded.
-These will require periodic maintenance to prolong their lifespan.
+Notes Cast iron rainwater fittings require periodic maintenance to prolong their lifespan.